SupImDos/pydantic-argparse/docs/background.md

     about them again.

 ## Drawbacks
-There are also some drawbacks to using `pydantic-argparse`, depending on the size of your project, the features you require and the programming paradigms that you agree with.
+There are also some drawbacks to using `pydantic-args`, depending on the size of your project, the features you require and the programming paradigms that you agree with.
 Some of the possible drawbacks are outlined below.

 #### Extra Dependencies
 !!! warning ""
-    While `pydantic-argparse` itself depends *only* on `pydantic`, it has a number of transient dependencies due to the dependencies of `pydantic` itself.
+    While `pydantic-args` itself depends *only* on `pydantic`, it has a number of transient dependencies due to the dependencies of `pydantic` itself.
 If your application is small, it may not be suitable to pull in `pydantic` and its dependencies for a simple command-line interface.

 #### Opinionated Design
 !!! warning ""
-    `pydantic-argparse` is a very opinionated package by design.
+    `pydantic-args` is a very opinionated package by design.
 It aims for a simple API, and to be both full featured while limiting excessive choices.
-    For example, there are no *positional* arguments in `pydantic-argparse`;
+    For example, there are no *positional* arguments in `pydantic-args`;
     only *optional* and *required* arguments.
 If your opinions do not align with these design choices, then you may not want to use the package.